Replace a Battery in a CB-Series Data Buoy

 - Tighten down each ring terminal from the solar regulator to its corresponding battery terminal using a 10mm socket wrench.

-- Return the large diameter, followed by the small diameter foam to the data well.
-Feed the 6-pin solar plug through the hole in the small diameter foam.
+- Replace the foam inserts to the data well.
+Feed the 6-pin solar plug through foam insert with the small diameter hole.

 Buoy Plate Re-installation